-ORIGINAL ESTIMATED CURRENT ESTIMATED AMOUNT EXPENDED IN CURRENT AMOUNT EXPENDED IN PRIOR TOTAL COMPLETION EXCESS PROCEEDS NOT ESTIMATED COMPLETION PROJECT COST (1) COSTS (2) YEAR (3) (4) YEARS (3) (4) (5) COST EXPENDED DATE SPLOST IV Acquiring, constructing, repairing, improving, rehabilitating, renovating, extending, retrofitting, upgrading and equipping buildings and facilities in the Pulaski County School District useful or desirable in connection therewith, including any necessary property therefore, both real and personal specifically including \$-\$ - \$ 23,380.80 \$ 702,926.01 \$ - 6/30/2020 (a) completing the restoration and renovation of the old 2 409 669 47 0 409 669 47 Completed Hawkinsville High School; (b) purchasing new technology equipment, vocational equipment, school furnishings, media equipment, fine arts equipment, textbooks, athletic equipment, safety and - - - 2,408,668.47 2,408,668.47 - Completed security equipment; - - 278,512.52 184,125.48 - - 06/302020 (c) purchasing school buses, vehicles, maintenance and transportation equipment; and - - 239,418.21 83,000.00 - - 6/30/2020 (d) paying expenses incident to accomplishing the foregoing.
-Issuance of General Obligation debt of the Pulaski County School District in the principal amount of up to \$4,000,000.00, repayable from the proceeds of the aforesaid sales and use tax, for the purpose of funding such portions of the above projects as may be acquired, constructed and equipped with the proceeds of general obligation debt 6,000,000.00 6,000,000.00 SPLOST V (i)Acquiring, constructing, repairing, improving, rehabilitating, renovating, extending, retrofitting, upgrading and equipping buildings and facilities in the Pulaski County School District useful or desirable in connection therewith, including any necessary property therefore, both real and personal, to include HVAC upgrades, new roof systems, security, safety and communication upgrades, parking and sidewalk renovations and 0,000,000.00 0,000,000.00 upgrades; (ii) land purchase, site development and planning for future school - - - - - - 6/30/2022 construction; - - 4,200.00 - - - 6/30/2022 (iii) purchase and installation of technology devices (to include computers, servers, printers, projectors, cabling, wireless access points, and Voice Over IP); - - - - - - 6/30/2022 (iv) acquiring and installing systemwide software to support instructional initiatives and improvements, finance, safety, and operations; - 6/30/2022 (v) purchase and installation of school nutrition equipment; - - - - - - (vi) acquisition of school buses, vehicles, transportation and maintenance equipment; - - - - - - (vii) acquisition of textbooks, ebooks, digital media and library books; - - - - - - (viii) acquisition of band/music, fine arts, vocational, and physical education/athletic equipment; - - - - - - 6/30/2022 (ix) demolition of existing facilities; - - - - - - 6/30/2022 (x) acquiring and installing all other property therefore, both real and personal (the "Projects") ; - - - - - - 6/30/2022 (xi) paying capitalized interest; - - - - - - 6/30/2022 (xii) paying expenses incident to accomplishing the foregoing Issuance of General Obligation debt of the Pulaski County School District in the principal amount of up to \$3,500,000.00, repayable from the proceeds of the aforesaid sales and use tax, for the purpose of funding such portions of the above projects as may be acquired, constructed and equipped with the proceeds of general obligation debt.
-5,200,000.00 5,200,000.00 - - 6/30/2022
+ORIGINAL ESTIMATED CURRENT ESTIMATED ESTIMATED COMPLETION PROJECT COST (1) COSTS (2) DATE SPLOST IV Acquiring, constructing, repairing, improving, rehabilitating, renovating, extending, retrofitting, upgrading and equipping buildings and facilities in the Pulaski County School District useful or desirable in connection therewith, including any necessary property therefore, both real and personal specifically including; \$ - \$ - Completed (a) Completing the restoration and renovation of the old Hawkinsville High School; - - Completed (b) Purchasing new technology equipment, vocational equipment, school furnishings, media equipment, fine arts equipment, textbooks, athletic equipment, safety and security equipment; - - Completed (c) Purchasing school buses, vehicles, maintenance and transportation equipment; and - - Completed (d) Paying expenses incident to accomplishing the foregoing.
+Issuance of General Obligation debt of the Pulaski County School District in the principal amount of up to \$4,000,000.00, repayable from the proceeds of the aforesaid sales and use tax, for the purpose of funding such portions of the above projects as may be acquired, constructed and equipped with the proceeds of general obligation debt.
+6,000,000.00 6,000,000.00 Subtotal IV Projects 6,000,000.00 6,000,000.00 SPLOST V Acquiring, constructing, repairing, improving, rehabilitating, renovating, extending, retrofitting, upgrading and equipping buildings and facilities in the Pulaski County School District useful or desirable in connection therewith, including any necessary property therefore, both real and personal to include HVAC upgrades, new roof systems, security, safety and communication upgrades, parking and sidewalk renovations and upgrades; - - 6/30/2023 (ii) Land purchase, site development and planning for future school construction; - - 6/30/2023 (iii) Purchase and installation of technology devices (to include computers, servers, printers, projectors, cabling, wireless access points and Voice Over IP); - - 6/30/2023 (iv) Acquiring and installing systemwide software to support instructional initiatives and improvements, finance, safety, and operations; - - 6/30/2023 (v) Purchase and installation of school nutrition equipment; (vi) Acquisition of school buses, vehicles, transportation and 6 (00 (000) maintenance equipment; - - 6/30/2023 (vii) Acquisition of textbooks, ebooks, digital media and library books; - - 6/30/2023 (viii) Acquisition of band/music, fine arts, vocational, and physical education/athletic equipment; - - 6/30/2023 (ix) Demolition of existing facilities; - - 6/30/2023 (x) Acquiring and installing all other property therefore, both real and personal (the "Projects"); - - 6/30/2023 (xi) Paying capitalized interest; 6/30/2023